cujojs/cram/test/examples/lodash/README.md

 # i18n example

-This example atempts to cram lodash, which is very convoluted internally.
+This example attempts to cram lodash, which is very convoluted internally.
 If we can cram lodash, we can cram virtually anything. :)

 To run: